Rebecca Field (bowls): Indoors

 Field plays and competes for the Norfolk Bowling Club in Norwich.
 She competed as a junior (U25) international player for several years and won multiple titles.
 Amongst her accomplishments as a junior, is being a two-time English and British Isles indoor singles champion.

 Field first competed for the England senior ladies team at indoor level in 2011, when she was named in the squad for the BIWIBC International Series.
 Field competed at her first World Indoor Championships in 2012 in the ladies singles event.
 Organisers invited Field to the competition after being impressed with her recent rise in the sport.

 Field reached her first World Indoor Bowls ladies singles final in 2013, defeating Alison Merrien in a tie-break set becoming the youngest ever winner of the event at 23.
 The victory gained Field a wild card entry into the WBT International Open and direct qualification for the World Indoor Championships in 2014, where she was beaten by 18-year-old Katherine Rednall in the final.

 Field was twice runner-up in the 2016 World Indoor Bowls Championship and 2018 World Indoor Bowls Championship losing to Ellen Falkner and Katherine Rednall respectively.

 Outdoors

 Field won her first outdoor titles, winning the ladies two-wood singles and junior pairs events at the National Championships in 2014.
 She first competed for the England senior ladies team at outdoor level in 2015, when she was named in the squad for BWIBC International Series.

 Also at outdoor level in 2015, Field was selected to represent England at the European Team Championships and Atlantic Rim Games.
 She won gold in the ladies pairs, mixed fours and team events at the European Team Championships.

-In 2018 she finished runner-up to Amy Gowshall in the National Two Wood Singles.
+In 2018, she finished runner-up to Amy Gowshall in the National Two Wood Singles.
+Five years later, she won another national title at the 2023 Bowls England National Finals, partnering her husband Wayne in the mixed pairs.